 - a.
-Members of the Committee shall be appointed for a period no greater than three years . - b.
+Members of the Committee shall be appointed for a period no greater than three years. - b.
 The Committee may include members external to the membership of the Board.
 External members shall be appointed for a maximum period of 3 years.
 Possible external committee members will be identified by the committee for their specialist skills, knowledge and experience.
 Candidates for external membership of the Committee will be proposed to the Board for approval. - c.
 The Committee may invite the attendance of external experts or advisers for a period of time and in relation to specific areas, projects or pieces of work.
 Such external experts or advisers will not be members of the Committee and will not be counted in the quorum. - d.
 The Committee shall consist of a minimum of three (3) non-executive members. - e.
-At least one member of the Committee shall have recent and relevant experience in relation to the governance of ICT in organisations. - f.
-At least one member of the Committee shall have recent and relevant experience in the development of data systems and research activities in organisations. - g.
-The Board shall appoint a member of the Board, other than the Chairperson of the Board, to act as Chairperson of the Committee. - h.
+All committee members shall possess skills or experience relevant to the work of the committee and enable the Committee to provide effective oversight of the work of the division. - f.
+The Board shall appoint a member of the Board, other than the Chairperson of the Board, to act as Chairperson of the Committee. - g.
 The Committee may procure specialist ad-hoc advice at the reasonable expense of CIB, subject to budgets agreed by the Board.

-- i.
-The quorum for meetings of the Committee shall be three (3) members present. - j.
+- h.
+The quorum for meetings of the Committee shall be three (3) members present. - i.
 A list of members of the Committee shall be included in the Annual Report.

 - a.
-The ICT, Digital and Data Committee shall assist the Board in its oversight of ICT services by providing oversight of: - the overall ICT infrastructure strategy to support the delivery and administration of services; - Cybersecurity and ICT resilience measures, documentation and standards to gain assurance that CIB's ICT network and resources are secure; - ICT governance arrangements and related recommendations for additions or improvements; and - ICT developments in CIB and elsewhere that will help to ensure that the ICT infrastructure remains current, flexible and fit for purpose. - b.
-The ICT, Digital and Data Committee shall assist the Board in its oversight of digital developments by: - providing guidance and recommendations in the development of new and innovative content and information channels; - monitoring eGovernment initiatives in the public service; and - overseeing and supporting the development of CIB's digital strategy. - c.
-The ICT, Digital and Data Committee shall assist the Board in its oversight of data and research in CIB by providing oversight of: - reports on the impact of CIB service activity on outcomes for the citizen; - the development of new data initiatives and the publication of datasets as part of CIB's Open Data commitments; - reports, submissions, proposals and policy implications identified, as appropriate; - the furnishing of advice, information and assistance to the Minister as requested in relation to the development of any aspect of social services; and - CIB's compliance with the Regulation of Lobbying Act 2015. - d.
-The Committee will also: - track the progress of relevant actions under CIB's Strategic Plan;
+The ICT, Digital and Data Committee shall assist the Board in its oversight of ICT services by: - Reviewing the implementation of ICT, Digital and Data strategies. - Evaluating strategic options with associated risks and impacts. - Monitoring the organisation's operating environment for changes that may affect ICT, Digital and Data strategies. - Advising on matters related to reputation and stakeholder management. - Advising on staffing and resourcing matters in relation to ICT, Digital and Data strategies. - Consulting stakeholders in relation to strategic direction. - Commissioning or drafting statements of strategy; and - Identifying relevant performance indicators to measure the success of strategic actions and projects. - b.
+The ICT, Digital and Data Committee shall assist the Board in its oversight of digital developments by: - providing guidance and recommendations in the development of new and innovative content and information channels; - monitoring eGovernment initiatives in the public service; and - Monitoring the development and implementation of ICT, Digital and Data strategies to support the delivery and administration of services. - Monitoring cybersecurity and ICT resilience measures, documentation and standards to gain assurance that CIB's ICT network and resources are secure; and - Reviewing and monitoring ICT governance arrangements and making recommendations for additions or improvements. - c.
+The ICT, Digital and Data Committee shall assist the Board in its oversight of data and research in CIB by providing oversight of:

-- engage with CIB's internal auditors and review internal audit reports relevant to the work of the Committee; and - monitor CIB risks associated with ICT, cybersecurity, digital content and digital developments and data and research.
+- reports on the impact of CIB service activity on outcomes for the citizen; - the development of new data initiatives and the publication of datasets as part of CIB's Open Data commitments; - reports, submissions, proposals and policy implications identified, as appropriate; - the furnishing of advice, information and assistance to the Minister as requested in relation to the development of any aspect of social services; and - CIB's compliance with the Regulation of Lobbying Act 2015. - d.
+The Committee will also: - track the progress of relevant actions under CIB's Strategic Plan; - engage with CIB's internal auditors and review internal audit reports relevant to the work of the Committee; and - monitor CIB risks associated with ICT, cybersecurity, digital content and digital developments and data and research.